Generic name: salicylic acid and urea topical [ sal-ih-SILL-ik-AH-sid-and-you-REE-ah ]

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

-What should I avoid while using Salvax Duo (salicylic acid and urea topical)?
+What should I avoid while using Salvax Duo?

 Wart remover medicine may be flammable.
 Do not use near high heat or open flame such as a burning candle.
 Wash the medicine off your hands before handling a hair styling appliance (such as a curling or straightening iron).
 High heat could cause the medicine to ignite and burn your skin.